atulyarai/atulyarai/README.md

 🎓 CSE undergrad | 🛠️ Full-stack & QA enthusiast | 🚀 Always building something fun

-Currently part of the founding team at **Merlin AI**, where I switch between breaking things (QA) and building them (dev) — sometimes both in the same sprint 😅.
+Currently part of the founding team at **Merlin AI**, where I switch between breaking things (QA) and building them (dev) — sometimes both in the same sprint.

 Currently losing arguments to linters and pretending console.log is a debugging strategy.